sl5net/Lintalist4Linux/README.md

 # installation (recommended):
 - LinuxMint (new versions) or maybe other Linux
-- wine
+- wine (may use your Software Manager)
-- winetricks (maybe not needet)
+- Winetricks (maybe not needet) (may use your Software Manager)
-- AutoKey
+- AutoKey (may use your Software Manager)
 - AutoHotKey
 - Lintalist